Rian-Borah/SysVerilog-HarrisDDCA/README.md

 # SysVerilog-HarrisDDCA
-A repository for SystemVerilog designs from Digital design & Computer Architecture by Harris & Harris
+A repository for SystemVerilog designs from Digital Design & Computer Architecture by Harris & Harris